-Live reviews, album reviews and more.
+Darren’s music blog: News, reviews, interviews and more.
 From classic rock to contemporary folk.

 Welcome to my music blog.
 I have fairly varied tastes in music: folk, rock, glam, heavy metal and more.
 My first ever gig was the Donington Monsters of Rock festival (Slade, Whitesnake, AC/DC… written up here) back in 1981, aged 15.
-Live music has been an important part of my life ever since but back in Spring 2014 when I began this blog, finding I had more free evenings than I used to, one of the things I was determined to do was see more live bands.
+Live music has been an important part of my life ever since.
+However, back in Spring 2014 when I began this blog, I found I had many more free evenings than I used to after stepping down from a lengthy stint as a local councillor.
+One of the things I was determined to do with those freed up evenings was see more live bands.
 I use this blog to post my reviews of many of the gigs I’ve been to, as well as occasional album reviews and other music-related posts.
 Feedback is welcome so do please feel free to leave any comments and do share anything you like on social media.

 You can read some more about Darren’s music blog in this interview I did for fellow music blogger Jason at the Rockin’ Chair Blog here.

 Given my passion for live music I am also passionate about protecting our live music venues.
 More info here.

 Feel free to quote from, link to or re-blog any of the reviews on this site but a credit would be nice.
 Again, you are equally welcome to use and share the photos from this site as long as you credit them.
 Unless otherwise credited all the live photos are by me.
 Copyright images of album covers, tour posters and other promotional material are reproduced under ‘Fair Use’ considerations.
 Please get in touch if any queries.

 And if you do enjoy reading anything here then do comment/follow/share etc. It’s the interaction with other music lovers that makes music blogging so much fun.